 Figure 6.
 Wrist flexion and extension for x-axis detection.
 On the left, the neutral posture is shown.

 During the experiment, the subject was seated in the chair and his forearm was supported by the table.
 Considering the experimental setup and the final application of the proposed system in industrial settings, we selected four simple movements shown in Figure 5.
 The selected movements involve the flexion/extension as well as the adduction/abduction of the fingers.
-Simple movements and poses are considered as a valuable method to validate wearable systems for tracking fingers movements [11], [33].
+Using simple movements and poses is considered a valuable method to validate wearable systems for tracking finger movements [11], [33].
 All the motions started with the hand in a neutral position (all fingers were kept extended and closed).
-In M1 the subject grasped and released a ball, while in M2 the subject closed his hand, simulating the grasp of a small object.
-In M3 the subject grasped and released the screwdriver handle.
-Finally, in M4 the subject executed the pinch trial.
+In M1, the subject grasped and released a ball, while in M2, the subject closed his hand, simulating the grasp of a small object.
+In M3, the subject grasped and released the screwdriver handle.
+Finally, in M4, the subject executed the pinch trial.
 Each movement was repeated five times.
-Before starting the test, the subjected was asked to flex and extend his wrist (Figure 6), in order to determine x-axis of the hand segment coordinate frame.
+Before starting the test, the subjected was asked to flex and extend his wrist (Figure 6) in order to determine the x-axis of the hand segment coordinate frame.

 RESULTS AND DISCUSSION